premchander-revature/interviewquestions/DDL.md

 -------

-7.How to create an event and write a sample query for the annual function in the office ?
+7.How to create an event and write a sample query for the annual function in the office?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)